MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/03-1-Product-catalog.md

 1. Select **Save and Close**.

-    You'll see the four unit groups in the list.
+    You'll see the four unit groups on the list.

 #### Task 2 – Create Discount List